Siddh-04/Autoencoder_anomaly/README1.md

 # Autoencoder

+The Autoencoder for anomaly detection for the search of BSM data of bulk gravitron

+The datasets and models have been uploaded to the respective directories **I've uploaded the codes with respective codes in the markdown format since I don't ave enought computing power to run the model inside the Jupyter Notebook**

 # getting the data

  An autoencoder is a type of neural network used to learn efficient codings of input data.
 The aim of an autoencoder is to learn a representation (encoding) for a set of data, typically for the purpose of dimensionality reduction.